-¶ 5 Leave a comment on paragraph 5 0 The same holds true of the alternative take from the Highway 61 sessions, available on No Direction Home.
-Guitarist Mike Bloomfield really shines on this version, showing why he is remember as one of the great early blues rockers.
+A similar alternative take from the Highway 61 sessions is available on No Direction Home.
+Guitarist Mike Bloomfield really shines on this version, showing why he is remembered as one of the great early blues rockers.

-¶ 10 Leave a comment on paragraph 10 0 Although the lyric contain a number of wonderful images and lines, it’s not at all obvious just what the song is about.
+Although the lyrics contain a number of wonderful images and lines, it’s not at all obvious just what the song is about.
 My best guess is that it’s another lost-love song, similar to Farewell Angelina.
 In my mind, the narrator is singing about taking off on a train and leaving his lover behind, drawn by the freedom of the open road.
 Later, when the “windows are filled with frost”, he realizes his mistake and warns his ex-lover not to make the same bad choice (“Don’t say I didn’t warn you/when your train gets lost”).

-¶ 12 Leave a comment on paragraph 12 0 Documenting exactly where the many borrowed phrases in this song originally appeared in the blues lexicon would be a book-length exercise in itself.
+Documenting exactly where the many borrowed phrases in this song originally appeared in the blues lexicon would be a book-length exercise in itself.
 Suffice it is to say that Dylan wasn’t shy about his borrowing.
 The line “Don’t the moon look good/shining mama, shining through the trees” appears almost verbatim in Charley Patton’s Poor Me.
 Dylan directly quotes Leroy Carr’s Alabama Woman Blues in the line “Don’t my gal look good, when she’s coming after me.”
 Elvis Presley did a version of Kokomo Arnold’s Milk Cow Blues Boogie that includes the line “don’t that sun look good going down”.
 The “Double E” is mentioned in several old blues, notably in Furry Lewis’s Jellyroll.
-Robert Petway wrote a well-know song called Let Me be Your Boss.
+Robert Petway wrote a well-known song called Let Me be Your Boss.
 Dylan even borrows the line (and slightly alters) “Don’t the clouds look lonesome shining across the sea” from his own song, Rocks and Gravel, which was recorded during the Freewheelin’ sessions and finally released on Live at the Gaslight.

-¶ 13 Leave a comment on paragraph 13 0 And now for the train terminology.
+And now for the train terminology.
 The “brakeman” (“don’t the brakeman look good flagging down the Double E”) on a train was a person who walked on top of the train in order to turn a wheel that applied the brakes to the rail car.
 Many pre-war blues songs featured a brakeman.
-In many songs the narrator asks the brakeman if he could “ride the blinds”, the blinds being the top of a box car.
+In many songs the narrator asks the brakeman if he could “ride the blinds”, the blinds being the top of a boxcar.

 The brakeman said, Clara you know this train ain’t mine